Oats87/oats87.github.io/_posts/2017-10-19-mini-cluster.markdown

 Once you've configured your Ansible Hosts file, you'll probably want to make sure Ansible can actually log in and touch all of your nodes.
 To do this, you should simply run the Ansible ping ad-hoc command: `ansible nodes -m ping` You'll want to see all green.
 If you see red, correct the issue and try the command again.

 You will most likely run into Ansible asking if you want to trust the host, in this case, just keep typing `y` and hitting Enter until you are returned to the prompt.
 Once you are returned to the prompt, you can run ping again and it should not complain anymore.

-## Running Health Checks

-If you wish to run health checks before your install (and given you didn't disable all of them using the `openshift_disable_check` variable), you can invoke a manual run of just the health checks by running:

-`ansible-playbook /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-checks/health.yml`

 ## DNS Information for OpenShift Mini Cluster